MusicMeier/restaurant-frontend/README.md

  <li>If you're in a hurry & feeling spontaneous take a chance with our mysterEAT button.</li>
  <li>Otherwise, use our search to narrow down the field of restaurant cards by cuisine.</li>
  <li>Still undecided?
 Allow us to help you by making a restaurant suggestion via our state-of-the-art mysterEAT feature.</li>
- <li>Changed your mind on cuisine?
-Click on our logo to return to the main catalog and repeat the steps above.</li>
+ <li>Interested in a different cuisine?
+Try searching for a new one in the top right or simply click on our logo to return to the main catalog.</li>
 </ol>

 <h2>Code Examples</h2>